daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 **Use:** After seeing the devastation caused by a kaiju, the PCs might decide (or be asked) to find a way to stop a projected future appearance by the same creature.

-**Gm Intrusion:** The character gains the direct attention of the kaiju.
+**GM Intrusion:** The character gains the direct attention of the kaiju.
 If the kaiju attacks the character, They are awarded 5 XP, only 1 of which they have to give to a friend.

 {{< hint danger >}} {{< columns2 >}} Killer Clown <---> 5 (15) {{< /columns2 >}}{{< /hint >}}